-When we simply look at a side by side comparison of a service offering from Elastic Path and Commercetools they both offer similar commerce SaaS.
+When we simply look at a side by side comparison of a service offering from Elastic Path vs Commercetools, they both offer similar commerce SaaS.
 However, the details of each of these services are crucial to understanding the best solution for your business.
-This comparison will walk you through the differences between the two companies and help you define which service offering will help you to achieve your unique business goals.
+Elastic Path will help you evaluate the Commercetools architecture, API and other differences between the two companies to help you achieve your unique business goals.
 This analysis does not cover a comparison of commerce features, because the importance of each feature will depend on customer business requirements and will differ from commerce initiative to commerce initiative.

 Both Elastic Path and Commercetools provide headless, microservices-based SaaS commerce service suitable for enterprises of different sizes serving virtually any vertical.
 Commercetools provides a platform with organizations that value out-of-the-box commerce capabilities more than the ability to customize the solution according to their business needs quickly.
 Elastic Path is suitable for organizations that put technical agility above all, to be able to bring unique experiences and new business models to market as quickly as possible.